-So called ‘Smart homes’ are buildings which have automated abilities that can make the lives of the owner or manager easier.
+So-called ‘Smart homes’ are buildings that have automated abilities that can make the lives of the owner or manager easier.
 In some instances, they can reduce building operating costs and increase energy efficiency.

-While it is true that the technology to allow the automation of these processes has been around for many years now, due to the decreasing costs of IoT sensors, structural ‘smart’ buildings have become increasing more popular in recent times.
-For anyone wanting to invest in business efficiency, IoT sensors can make a large different to improve the operating and maintenance costs.
+While it is true that the technology to allow the automation of these processes has been around for many years now, due to the decreasing costs of IoT sensors, structural ‘smart’ buildings have become increasingly more popular in recent times.
+For anyone wanting to invest in business efficiency, IoT sensors can make a difference in improving the operating and maintenance costs.

 HVAC and Lighting

-While air quality control is also linked with productivity and general mood of a buildings occupants, it is also connected to safety.
-IOT sensors can be used in buildings, such as hotels or office buildings, to detect for harmful gasses that are hard for humans to detect themselves, such as the lethal and infamous Carbon Monoxide.
+While air quality control is also linked with productivity and the general mood of a building's occupants, it is also connected to safety.
+IoT sensors can be used in buildings, such as hotels or office buildings, to detect harmful gasses that are hard for humans to detect themselves, such as the lethal and infamous Carbon Monoxide.

 IoT sensors are able to impact a business or home financially as well as improving productivity and efficiency.
 These sensors can monitor the areas which are the most important to you and help make workers or occupants more comfortable and safer.
 With the price the components and installation of these sensors falling, they are set to become an ordinary part of our homes in the near future.

 - Dykes, B. (2018, February 5).
 Building Automation with IoT.
 Retrieved from Telit.com: https://www.telit.com/blog/smart-building-automation-benefits/